votacom/it4refugees/README.md

 Additional homework:
 * do the exercise on the for-loop from the presentation slides (slide number 11 of 12)
-* try out the program named "Preview" from the IntelliJ project to see what you wcan do after the next lecture.
+* try out the program named "Preview" from the IntelliJ project to see what you can do after the next lecture.